 Full-time undergraduate refers to undergraduate students enrolled for 12 or more hours, and part-time undergraduate refers to undergraduate students enrolled for less than 12 hours.
 At the graduate level, 9 or more hours is considered full time and less than 9 hours is classified as part time.
 Fees do not include special fees.

-At the beginning of each semester, the part-time student benefit package will be added to the tuition bills of all part-time students (6 through 11.5 credit hours for undergraduates and 4.5 through 8.5 credit hours for graduate students) who have elected to keep the insurance.
-The cost of the part-time benefit package is not available as of the publication of this document.
+At the beginning of each semester, the part-time student benefit package will be added to student accounts of all part-time students (6 through 11.5 credit hours for undergraduates and 4.5 through 8.5 credit hours for graduate students) who have elected to purchase UW health insurance.
 The benefit package allows part-time students the same benefits as full-time students including, but not limited to, the use of Student Health Service, Half Acre Gym and the opportunity to apply for short-term emergency student loans.

 Graduate students taking less than 4.5 credit hours should contact their academic department and also refer to the “Graduate Student Optional Fee Package Petition” document, which may be found on the Office of the Registrar website.
 Graduate students not receiving a fee waiver need to pay for the package at the Cashier’s Office, 170 Knight Hall.

 All university charges are due prior to 4 p.m. the third Friday of each Fall and Spring Term.

 An institutional Payment Plan is available for students who: